 The Audit and Risk Committee is responsible for ensuring that the financial and related reporting systems produce timely, accurate and relevant reports on the financial operations of the health service and that sufficient resources are allocated to identifying and managing organisational risk.

-The role of the Cultural Diversity and Community Advisory Committee is to advise the Board on relevant structures, processes, key priority areas and issues to ensure effective consumer and community participation at all levels of service planning and delivery.
+The role of the Community Advisory Committee is to advise the Board on key priority areas and issues to ensure effective consumer and community participation at all levels of service planning and delivery.
 It also advises the Board on matters involving access and equity for patients and their families from culturally and linguistically diverse backgrounds.

 The Finance and Resources Committee is responsible for advising the Board on matters relating to financial strategies and the financial performance, capital management and sustainability of Western Health.